bhstoller/AgeTransform-VAE/README.md

 ### 1. Morph-2 Dataset
 <p align="justify">
-We utilized the MorphII dataset, consisting of around 500,000 labeled face images from IMDb and Wikipedia.
+We utilized the Morph-2 dataset, consisting of around 500,000 labeled face images from IMDb and Wikipedia.
 This dataset provided a rich source of data for training our model, including metadata such as age, gender, and timestamps.
 </p>

 ### 2. Addressing Data Imbalance